zenobio93/seat-docs/docs/developer_guides/notifications_implementation.md

 - Start extending from the platform specific classes instead of `Seat\Notifications\Notifications\AbstractNotification`.
   - Discord: extend `Seat\Notifications\Notifications\AbstractDiscordNotification`
-  - Slack: extend `Seat\Notifications\Notifications\AbstractSlackDiscordNotification`
+  - Slack: extend `Seat\Notifications\Notifications\AbstractSlackNotification`
   - Mail: extend `Seat\Notifications\Notifications\AbstractMailNotification`
 - Remove the via method.
 It moved to the abstract notification class.
-- Refactor your public `toX()` method to a protected `populateMessage(Messagetype $message, $notifiable)`.
+- Refactor your public `toX()` method to a protected `populateMessage(MessageType $message, $notifiable)`.
 Instead of creating a new message, use the parameter `$message`.
-The type `Message` must be adjusted depending on your platform:
+The type `MessageType` must be adjusted depending on your platform:
   - discord: `Seat\Notifications\Services\Discord\Messages\DiscordMessage`
   - slack: `Illuminate\Notifications\Messages\SlackMessage`
   - mail: `Illuminate\Notifications\Messages\MailMessage`
 - Consider using the `Seat\Notifications\Traits\NotificationDispatchTool` trait to dispatch notification.
 It helps to deduplicate the most common logic.

-The old plugin structure will stop working in seat 6.
+The old notification structure will stop working in seat 6.